Item 33: Consider making library code no_std compatible

 Rust also supports building code for environments where it's not possible to provide this full standard library, such as bootloaders, firmware, or embedded platforms in general.
 Crates indicate that they should be built in this way by including the #![no_std] crate-level attribute at the top of src/lib.rs.

-This Item explores what's lost when building for no_std, and what library functions you can still rely on – which turns out to be quite a lot.
+This Item explores what's lost when building for no_std and what library functions you can still rely on—which turns out to be quite a lot.

 core

 Even when building for the most restricted of platforms, many of the fundamental types from the standard library are still available.
-For example, Option and Result are still available, albeit under a different name, as are various flavours of Iterator.
+For example, Option and Result are still available, albeit under a different name, as are various flavors of Iterator.

-The types from core are available for all Rust programs automatically; however, they typically need to be explicitly used in a no_std environment, because the std prelude is absent.
+The types from core are available for all Rust programs automatically.
+However, they typically need to be explicitly used in a no_std environment, because the std prelude is absent.

 alloc

 However, if a no_std environment does support heap allocation, then many of the standard data structures from std can still be supported.
-These data structures, along with other allocation-using functionality, is grouped into Rust's alloc library.
+These data structures, along with other allocation-using functionality, are grouped into Rust's alloc library.

 //!
 My `no_std` compatible crate.